brian6484/CSKnowledge/Operating System/Linux/Memory/Determine if drive is full.md

 ## WRONG ANSWERS!
 ### free -m
 Thats for RAM usage in Megabytes!
-Not disk
+Not disk. available = free + buff/cache
 ```
 **`free -m` (memory in MB—for reference, NOT disk):**
               total  used  free  shared  buff/cache  available